Peer Tutor Job Description

 - Faculty Referral form completed by the instructor or department chairperson

-- Good communication skills - able to get along with a wide range of personalities and
+- Good communication skills - able to get along with a wide range of personalities and academic skill levels

 - Reliable; this is a job and the tutors need an excellent attendance record